GuangyanCai/octree-dual/README.md

 ![demo](demo.png)

 The blue grid is the quadtree and the red grid is the duals.
+For more details, please refer to the code.